goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 Please refer to our [Style Guide](./style-guide.mdx) for authentik documentation.
 Here you will learn important guidelines about not capitalizing authentik, how we format our titles and headers, and much more.

 Whenever possible, use one of our [docs templates](./templates/index.md).
-This makes it a lot easier for you (no blank page frghts!) and keeps the documentation consistent.
+This makes it a lot easier for you (no blank page frights!) and keeps the documentation consistent.

 Following the guidelines will make getting your PRs merged much easier and faster, with fewer edits needed.
 We appreciate our community contributors helping us keep the Docs consistent, easy-to-use, and high quality.